mattjperez/techstars-scheduling-tool/README.md

 # My Solution
 ## MVP
-- Slackbot in collaboration channel that produces CSV in-channel for easier collaboration.
+- Slackbot that accepts the input file via direct message and returns output file with supplemental information.

-## Future Features
+## Strengths
-- google sheets integration
-	- Direct slack-google solution
-	- Zapier interface
-- Meeting Details automation (program manager only)
-	- takes csv and uses user's credentials to
+- Speed and Accuracy
-	- add mentor zoom information
-	- google calendar api tie-in
+	- This solution yields a tentative schedule that is guaranteed not to double book times or mentors and companies.
+- Seamless Integration
+	- The slackbot is easily accessible.
+Results can easily be forwarded to relevant channels and users.
+	- Can easily be ported as additional functionality of existing slack bot
+- Potential
+	- Can expand functionality to assist in sending meeting invitations to mentors and companies.
-	- single-use for initial batch
+	- Provides base for an internal tool.
+	- User-Specific Commands
+		- ex.
+Only Mary(Slack ID:23849) can utilize the "Send Meeting Invitations" command
+- Flexibility
+	- Includes command-line tool for immediate usage or until slack bot becomes fully functional.

 ## Weaknesses
 - Algorithm / Data Processing
-	- Only half-way efficient, however yields actionable results much faster than traditional state space search methods
+	- Is not a complete solution, however yields actionable results much faster than traditional state space search methods and provides additional information to assist users in completing the task.
 		- Could possibly be replaced with graph-based algorithm or Machine-Learning alternative.
 	- Isn't currently optimized for even distribution of mentors to companies.
 	- The current implementation has space complexity of O(~20n) when data is expanded, not including cost of pandas's operations.